EMSL-Computing/nmRanalysis/README.md

 ## Set up

-1. Optional: you do not already have it install [Git Bash for Windows](https://git-scm.com/download/win)
+1. Optional: If you do not already have it, install [Git Bash for Windows](https://git-scm.com/download/win)

 2. If you don't have docker installed, the easiest way is to [install docker for desktop](https://docs.docker.com/engine/install/)